larsbrinkhoff/fearless-git/README.md

 of the time you can type `git rebase --abort` to reset back to before the operation.
 Reconsider your plan and start over.

+If you completed the rebase (or other operation) and have regrets, you can try the reflog.
+This is a long log of every commit git recorded.
+Type `git reflog` and look at the top of the output.
+If you want to go back to a previous good commit FOO, type `git reset --hard FOO`.
+**Warning:** this will overwrite files.
+If you have any pending changes that are not committed, they will be lost.

 ### Edit a single commit

 To update the very latest commit, just stange your changes and type